mrmelchi/Python-Data-Science-Toolbox-Part-2/README.md

 # Python-Data-Science-Toolbox-Part-2

+The data analysis is documented in [Python Data Science Toolbox (Part 2).ipynb](https://github.com/iDataist/Python-Data-Science-Toolbox-Part-2).
+The lecture notes and the raw data files are also stored in the repository.
+The summary of the content is shown below:

 - Using iterators: work with iterators and iterables.

 - List comprehensions and generators: create lists, lists of lists and generators.